 Active Learning of Mathematics is defined as teaching methods and classroom norms that promote:

-instructor interest in and use of student thinking
+instructors' interest in and use of student thinking; and

 Curriculum should focus on key mathematical ideas (sense making & procedural fluency).

 Students propose questions, communicate reasoning, & share solutions in process.